puppetlabs/errawr-gen/README.md

 ### Error codes

-An **error code** is the concatenation of the code's domain, section, and numerical identifier.
-For example, code `162` of the reflect-api authentication domain would be represented as `RA14162` to an end user.
+An **error code** is the concatenation of the code's domain, section, and name, separated by underscores.
+In the example above, the error code is `lsq_driver_tcp_connection_error`.

 These representations are unique within the entire error collection and can be used by support team members to easily identify a specific error.